joellacarman/joellacarman.github.io/_posts/2015-06-24-new-american-econ.markdown

 [![Screenshot of map](/assets/elexmap.png)](http://www.renewoureconomy.org/voterinteractive/)

+**Role**: development

+**Technology**: d3, Grunt

-This is the [first interactive](http://www.renewoureconomy.org/voterinteractive/) I worked on as an actual professional being paid cash money.
-I was the main developer on the project, with a lot of guidance from my excellent colleague, Reed Spool, for which I will always be grateful.
+This is the [first interactive](http://www.renewoureconomy.org/voterinteractive/) I worked on as for a client.
+I was the main developer on the project, with guidance from my excellent colleague, Reed Spool, for which I will always be grateful.
 I got a lot better at d3 and JavaScript after this project!